For free initial divorce advice call our Divorce Solicitors on 03306069626 or contact us online and we will help you.

 Whilst in the process of preparing the Consent Order, it was discovered that the husband had received a large severance payment from his employers, in the region of £400,000 which affected the overall distribution of financial assets in their divorce.

-Co-op Legal Services Divorce Solicitors had to act quickly to secure the payment as the husbands view was that this was not an asset available for distribution.
+Our Divorce Solicitors had to act quickly to secure the payment as the husbands view was that this was not an asset available for distribution.
 After threatening a Freezing Order, the sum was secured so that negotiations could take place.

 The husband persisted in his view that the money should be ring-fenced and so the matter proceeded to Court.